Annealing Self-Distillation Rectification Improves Adversarial Training: Methodology

 \subsection{Motivation: Rectify labels in a noise-aware manner}

-Based on previous analysis, it can be inferred that robust models should satisfy three key properties: first, they should generate nearly random probability on OOD data; second, they should demonstrate high uncertainty when it is likely to make a mistake; and third, they should exhibit output consistency for both clean examples and their adversarial counterparts.
-However, the one-hot label used in AT does not provide sufficient guidance to adjust model outputs when the input subtly changes.
-Restricting the output to be identical when perturbations are within the $\epsilon$ ball of input space can be toxic to adversarial training \cite{dong2021label}, as it causes the model to memorize the labels \cite{DBLP:conf/iclr/DongXYPDSZ22} to minimize training loss, but at the expense of losing generalization ability on the testing set.
-Therefore, designing a label-softening mechanism that properly reflects the distribution shift of classes is essential to improve robustness.
+Based on previous analysis, robust models should satisfy three key properties: first, they generate nearly random probability on OOD data; second, they demonstrate high uncertainty when it is likely to make a mistake; and third, they exhibit output consistency for both clean examples and their adversarial counterparts.
+However, the one-hot label used in AT does not provide sufficient guidance to reflect real-world distribution.
+Restricting the output to fix hard labels can be toxic to adversarial training \citep{dong2021label}, as it causes the model to memorize the labels \citep{DBLP:conf/iclr/DongXYPDSZ22} to minimize training loss, but at the expense of losing generalization ability on the testing set.
 In a recent study conducted by \citet{DBLP:journals/corr/abs-2207-03933}, it was found that uniform label noise has a similar degree of adverse impact as worst-case data poisoning.
 They also provide empirical evidence that real-world noise is less harmful than uniform-label noise.
 Specifically, the noise introduced by human annotators poses a lower adversarial risk than uniform label noise.
+Therefore, designing a label-softening mechanism that gradually approaches the true underlying distribution instead of assigning uniform noise as label smoothing is essential to improve robustness.
 Building on these insights, we propose a data-driven scheme, \textbf{A}nnealing Self-\textbf{D}istillation \textbf{R}ectification (\OURS), to rectify labels in a noise-aware manner that mimics the behavior of human annotators.